 Actionable Advice:

-• Invest in an Adjustable standing desk that allows you to alternate between sitting and standing.
+• Invest in an adjustable standing desk that allows you to alternate between sitting and standing.

 • Ensure to have a mat to stand on to reduce the pressure on your legs and back.